R2-Router: A New Paradigm for LLM Routing with Reasoning: Related Work

 Recently, LLM routing has become a fundamental component of modern AI infrastructure.
 In the open-source ecosystem, platforms such as HuggingFace and vLLM provide routers~\cite{semanticrouter2025, huggingface_llm_router} that automatically select the best model for specific input.
 In commercial deployments, OpenAI's GPT-5~\cite{openai2025gpt5} integrates an internal router to balance capability and pricing tiers, and Azure AI Foundry~\cite{azure-model-router-2025} offers a model router as a paid service.
 Meanwhile, numerous commercial routing platforms such as~\citet{openrouter_auto_router}, \citet{notdiamond}, and \citet{requestyai} continue to emerge, further demonstrating the growing industrial potential of routing in AI infrastructure.

 Earlier approaches like FrugalGPT~\cite{chen2024frugalgpt} and AutoMix~\cite{aggarwal2023automix} cascade queries through models ordered by cost, obtaining responses until one is deemed sufficient.
 However, this sequential design incurs multiple model calls and introduces latency.
-In contrast, predictive routing employs data-driven models, including neural networks~\cite{chen2024routerdc, vsakota2024fly, zhang2025router}, $k$-nearest neighbors~\cite{somerstep2025carrot,hu2024routerbench, stripelis2024tensoropera, wu2025efficient}, and graph neural networks~\cite{feng2024graphrouter}, to select the optimal LLM by estimating its expected quality and cost.
+In contrast, predictive routing employs data-driven models, including neural networks~\cite{chen2024routerdc, vsakota2024fly, zhang2025router, zhang2026securerouter, wu2026privacy}, $k$-nearest neighbors~\cite{somerstep2025carrot,hu2024routerbench, stripelis2024tensoropera, wu2025efficient}, and graph neural networks~\cite{feng2024graphrouter}, to select the optimal LLM by estimating its expected quality and cost.
 This cost estimation has evolved from relying on static attributes like parameter counts or fixed prices~\cite{song2025irt, shirkavand2025cost} to explicitly predicting output lengths~\cite{nguyen2024metallm, somerstep2025carrot,wu2025efficient} for finer-grained estimation.

 Several recent works explore routing beyond model selection.
 Semantic Router~\cite{wang2025reason} and Think When Needed~\cite{Guo2026ThinkWN} select inference modes within a single LLM rather than routing across multiple LLMs.
 R2-Reasoner~\cite{shao2025route} decomposes a query into multiple reasoning steps and routes each to a different LLM.
 Route-To-Reason~\cite{pan2025route} extends routing to (LLM, reasoning strategy) pairs, but predicts cost as an outcome of strategy selection without explicit cost control.
+BEST-Route~\cite{ding2025bestroute} improves the cost--quality trade-off by selecting both the LLM and the number of responses to sample, raising quality at the expense of additional inference calls.
+HW-Router~\cite{kabir2026hwrouter} proposed to considering the live hardware metrics to estimate the cost more accurately.
 Despite these advancements, all existing frameworks treat each LLM or configuration as a fixed quality-cost point. \textsc{R2-Router} differs fundamentally: by treating output length as a controllable input via length-constrained instructions, we model each LLM as a quality-cost curve rather than a single point.
 This enables searching over continuous configurations to discover that powerful LLMs with constrained budgets can outperform weaker models—efficient configurations invisible to prior methods.